mariettepeutz/bioe231fp/README.md

 6. Set the APACHE_ROOT environment variable:
    Ensure you have created the `APACHE_ROOT` environment variable pointing to your Apache root directory.

       Example:

        export APACHE_ROOT='/path/to/apache/root'

+   For a normal linux installation, the folder should be /var/www or /var/www/html, whereas when you install on macOS using brew it will likely be in /opt/homebrew/var/www (for M1) or /usr/local/var/www (for Intel).
+You can run brew --prefix to get the brew install location, and then from there it is in the var/www folder.

    If you're unsure of the correct path, run the following command to locate your Apache root directory:

        sudo find / -name "www" 2>/dev/null

-7. Create a temporary working directory (if you haven't already) and navigate to it:
+8. Create a temporary working directory (if you haven't already) and navigate to it:

        mkdir ~/tmp\

        cd ~/tmp

-8. Download and copy over JBrowse 2 into the apache2 root dir, setting the owner to the current user with chown:
+9. Download and copy over JBrowse 2 into the apache2 root dir, setting the owner to the current user with chown:

        jbrowse create output_folder
        sudo mv output_folder $APACHE_ROOT/jbrowse2
        sudo chown -R $(whoami) $APACHE_ROOT/jbrowse2

-9. Test your JBrowse2 installation by opening the browser and typing in:
+10. Test your JBrowse2 installation by opening the browser and typing in:

       http://localhost/jbrowse2/

-10. Make the script executable:
+11. Make the script executable:

         chmod +x main.sh

-11. Run the script:
+12. Run the script:

         ./main.sh